clusterlink-net/clusterlink/SECURITY.md

  security risks to repository maintainers, within GitHub, and in a way that immediately notifies the repository maintainers of the issue.

-You will receive a reply from one of the maintainers within acknowledging receipt of the vulnerability report.
-You may be further contacted to discuss the reported item.
+You will receive a reply from one of the maintainers within a week, acknowledging receipt of the vulnerability report.
+You may be contacted to discuss the reported item further.
  Please bear with us as we seek to understand the breadth and scope of the reported problem, recreate it, and confirm if there is a vulnerability present.